phlex-ruby/phlex.fun/handbook/first-component.md

 end
 ```

 We’ve added `header` and `title` methods to our `Card` component.
-Now when we render a card, we can
-use the block argument, which will be the instance of our `Card`, and call our new methods:
+Now when we render a card, we can use the yielded component, which will be the instance of our `Card`, and call our new methods:

 ::: code-group